His daughter, Lilith, sang, “Today’s Remembrance Day!” Louis’s wife peeled the pillow from his face. “Chris set up the displays.”

-Louis veered toward the changing rooms.
-He dressed in his suit and left through the airlocks.
-Before walking the perimeter, he looked out over the scorched lands.
+Louis shuffled toward the changing rooms.
+He dressed into his suit and left through the airlocks.
+Walking the perimeter, he gazed over the scorched lands and sighed.

-He remembered … the forests and the oceans before, filled with life.
+He remembered … the forests and oceans before, teeming with life.

 “Friday Fictioneers” is a weekly challenge hosted by the lovely Rochelle Wisoff Fields.
 This challenge is to write a story using only 100 words in response to a photo prompt.
 This week’s photo was taken by Sandra Cook.